Last updated on

 - To find furniture shops near you, check out Furniture.com

 - Don’t bite off more than you can chew.
 Try to be reasonable and flexible when planning your mini-remodel. (especially if this is a DIY project) Pick two things that are important to you.
+Maybe you’d like to add a couple of playground equipment for your children or an in-ground fire pit for some cozy nights of s’mores making.
 In our case, it was the pergola and having a dining room table outside to eat on after that everything is a bonus!